-Find Your Motivation
+9. Find Your Motivation

 "The number one reason to lose weight is to increase energy," says Clark.
 "I've never met anyone who has said they don't wish they had more energy.
 Making goals that are for health and not vanity are important because that's what makes a lifestyle different than a diet."

-If you're having trouble sticking to a healthy eating plan, remind yourself of all the reasons you decided to start lose weight fast in the first place.
+If you're having trouble sticking to a healthy eating plan, remind yourself of all the reasons you decided to start losing weight in the first place.
 "Think of your why's," says Clark.
-“Healthy, family, personal.
-Our why's keep us on the right path more than the weight loss itself.
-People are truly sick of diets and appreciate the real food approach.”
+"Our why's keep us on the right path more than the weight loss itself."

 What to Expect

 Losing weight fast is definitely possible, but dropping too many pounds too quickly won't give you long-lasting results.
-Instead, aim for an attainable goal, which can best be determined by consulting in person with your doctor or a registered dietician.
+Instead, aim for an attainable goal, which can best be determined by consulting in person with your doctor or a registered dietitian.

 Methods to Avoid